ipfs/kubo/docs/config.md

 #### `Swarm.ResourceMgr.Enabled`

-**EXPERIMENTAL**: this feature is is disabled by default, use with caution.
+**EXPERIMENTAL**: this feature is disabled by default, use with caution.

 Enables the libp2p Network Resource Manager and auguments the default limits using user-defined ones in `Swarm.ResourceMgr.Limits` (if present).